fabric8io/fabric8/docs/quickstarts/walkthrough.md

 This is a guide that shows you from end to end how to try the fabric8 quickstarts.

+A [video of this walkthrough](https://vimeo.com/142658441) is also available.

 First, make sure you have followed the [Get Started Guide](../getStarted/index.md) so you should have things running and you have
 [setup your local machine](../getStarted/local.md).